-In November 2017, Jerry Kalogiratos, the Chief Executive Officer of the CPLP GP, met with representatives of Stifel, Nicolaus & Company, Incorporated ("Stifel") to review potential strategic alternatives involving CPLP's crude and tanker business, including a possible combination with another tanker operator.
+In November 2017, Jerry Kalogiratos, the Chief Executive Officer of the CPLP GP, met with representatives of Stifel, Nicolaus & Company, Incorporated ("Stifel") to review potential strategic alternatives involving CPLP's crude and tanker business, including the continuation of the business on a stand-alone basis, a sale of assets or a possible combination with another tanker operator.
 DSS LP was discussed as a potential candidate for such a transaction.